-- A more complicated system (fog is an additional layer in the data processing and storage system)
+- A more complicated system — fog is an additional layer in the data processing and storage system.

-- Additional expenses (companies should buy edge devices: routers, hubs, gateways)
+- Additional expenses — companies should buy edge devices: routers, hubs, gateways.

 Fog Computing vs. Cloud Computing: Key Differences

 Cloud vs. fog concepts are very similar to each other.
-But still, there is the difference between cloud and fog computing on some parameters.
+But still, there is a difference between cloud and fog computing on some parameters.
 Here is a point-by-point comparison of fog computing and cloud computing:

-- Cloud architecture is centralized and consists of large data centers that can be located around the globe, thousand miles away from client devices.
+- Cloud architecture is centralized and consists of large data centers that can be located around the globe, a thousand miles away from client devices.
 Fog architecture is distributed and consists of millions of small nodes located as close to client devices as possible.

 - In cloud computing, data processing takes place in remote data centers.
 Fog processing and storage are done on the edge of the network close to the source of information, which is crucial for real-time control.